how to pay sss contribution online

 Personally, we haven’t tried using Billeroo to pay for our self-employed SSS as we prefer other payment options below.

-If you have a UnionBank account, we suggest that you take advantage of it.
-You may pay your SSS contribution online using your UnionBank online banking.
+We’ve been using UnionBank for our SSS online payment since it’s free.
+If you have a UnionBank online account, we suggest that you take advantage of it.

 Just log-in to your account, select Pay Bills, input the PRN, and pay.
-It’s fast, convenient, and does have service fees so you’ll save a bit on payment costs.
+It’s fast and convenient with NO service fees so you’ll save on payment costs compared to other SSS online payment methods.

 Option 4: BancNet